rmzetti/hover-exec/README.md

 ---
 ## Basic hover-exec

 Hovering over code block start or end lines, which start with a triple backtick, or lines which start with a single backtick and include an end backtick, will trigger a hover message with an *exec* command in the bottom line.
-Hovering over the triple backtick at the end of a block will trigger the message for the start of the block.
-Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the block) will execute the code in the code block, and produce output.
+Clicking the command link on the bottom line of the hover message (or using the shortcut `Alt+/` or `Opt+/` with the cursor anywhere in the code block) will execute the code in the code block, and produce output.

 ---
 ## Javascript scripts

-Javascript code blocks can be executed using the `vm` module, also by using *vscode*'s built in `eval` - and also through [nodejs](#nodejs).
+Javascript code blocks can be executed using the `vm` module, also by using *vscode*'s built in `eval` - and also through [nodejs](#nodejs) or a browser.
 The default, for command blocks with id `js`, is to use the `vm` module. `hover-exec` provides, by default, a reasonably substantial `vm` context.

 ### Examples using vm and eval